-The tent poles are commonly made of fiberglass, aluminum, aluminum alloys and carbon.
+The tent poles are commonly made of fiberglass, aluminum, aluminum alloys, and carbon.
 But the best tents for camping are equipped with lightweight aluminum poles.
 They guarantee sufficient stability at high loads also in extreme cold.

 Materials for outer tents, inner tent and tent floor

 Usually, different materials are used for the external, internal tent and tent floor.
-This is due to the fact that each part of the tent is exposed to different load.
+This is due to the fact that each part of the tent is exposed to a different load.
 For example, the tent floor needs to be of a more heavy and durable material than the outer wall of the tent.

-Cotton: Cotton as outer skin is very breathable and waterproof.
+Cotton: Cotton as the outer skin is very breathable and waterproof.
 Especially in hot and humid conditions this creates a more comfortable climate inside the tent over modern plastics.
 Impregnation is optional, but not necessary.
 When cotton becomes wet, the fabric expands and it becomes impermeable to water.
 Although the material is very durable and UV-resistant, it can still rot.
-The weight and the drying time are clearly a disadvantage.
+The weight and drying time are clearly a disadvantage.